 Eating less processed food.
 Water is required at every stage of food production — refining, processing, canning, packaging.
 Eating fresher food means consuming less water, sugar, salt, preservatives and chemicals.

 Consuming more local produce.
-Producing a tank of petrol requires a lot of water, so reducing the amount of miles you food has to cover from farm to plate will also help save.
-And your food will be fresher and more rich in vitamins too.
+Producing a tank of petrol requires a lot of water, so reducing the amount of miles your food has to cover from farm to plate will also help save.
+And your food will be fresher and richer in vitamins too.
 Win-win!

 The responsibility for cutting back on water consumption shouldn’t just lie with consumers, of course.
 For people to be able to make informed decisions about which options to choose, businesses need to be transparent about their processes, and governments more forward-thinking when it comes to regulation.
 When information is available on the impacts of a certain article on the water system, consumers can make conscious choices about what they buy.
 And if governments were to bring in water-saving measures, businesses would be incentivised or perhaps even obligated, to introduce water-saving measures.

 The British Environment Secretary, for one, has recently unveiled an initiative aimed at promoting water efficiency among households across England as a crucial component of the broader initiative to foster green recovery from the pandemic.
 These plans are designed to harmonise the increasing pressure on national water resources with the objectives outlined in their 25-Year Environment Plan.
 The aim is to secure abundant and uncontaminated water sources and play a pivotal role in the government’s aim to achieve a net-zero status by 2050 (UK Gov, 2021).